Bizkochito/hangman/README.md

 ## Rules
 A game of Hangman plays as a loop of turns, during which:
-  - the terminal shows the player a blank word,
+  - the terminal shows the player the word, with blanks standing for mystery letters,
   - it asks for input from the player - only new single letters are accepted,
   - depending on the guess being right or wrong, the player discovers letters or loses lives.